cutandjoin/cutandjoin.github.io/index.md

 - Fixed playback error at the end of the block on the main screen
 - Fixed editing error at the end of the block on the waveform screen
 - Other minor bug fixes

+### Version 1.9.9.0 - June 15, 2025
+- Fixed a bug related to playback display on the main screen